 Also contributing new comics pages to NEW FUN were cartoonists Vin Sullivan, Whitney Ellsworth and Sheldon Mayer.
 Sullivan and Ellsworth became associate editors under Wheeler-Nicholson in 1936, and Mayer was later an editor for the company too.
 Also in the issue was artist Raymond Perry, later a DC production staffer.
 And in issue 6, cover-dated October, 1936, two one-page strips appeared by Jerry (Jerome) Siegel and Joe Shuster titled “Dr. Occult” and “Henri Duval,” predating the arrival of their best-known creation, Superman by over two years.

 Also in 1936, a second title began, NEW COMICS, in the smaller and now standard comics size with a cover by Vin Sullivan and edited by William Cook and John Mahon, with Vin Sullivan as assistant editor.
-I haven’t found any pictures of Cook and Mahon, but later in 1936 they went off to begin their own comic, THE COMICS MAGAZINE and then THE FUNNY PAGES, taking some of the Major’s artists with them.
+I haven’t found any pictures of Cook and Mahon, but by May 1936 they had split with the Major to begin their own comic, THE COMICS MAGAZINE and then THE FUNNY PAGES, taking some of the Major’s artists with them.
 Their enterprise only put out five issues, and they seemed to have dropped out of comics after that.
 Clearly publishing at this time was a cutthroat business!

-The company was simply Detective Comics, Inc., and perhaps for legal reasons had a separate office at 432 Fourth Avenue, which could have been merely a mail drop, with actual production being done at 49 West 45th Street.
-Or, possibly this office became the new center of comics production work, replacing the first one.
-In any case, in 1959 the part of Fourth Avenue above Union Square had its name changed to Park Avenue South.
+The company was simply Detective Comics, Inc., and it was only at this address for about a year.
+In 1959 the part of Fourth Avenue above Union Square had its name changed to Park Avenue South.
 Fortunately, Alex Jay’s research shows the street numbers remained the same, and the building at 432 Park Avenue South is the one Detective Comics, Inc. was in.

 The building is 16 stories and was completed in 1914, designed by Warren & Wetmore and Robert T. Lyons.
 It stands on the northwest corner of 29th Street, and you can see the entrance to the upper floors on the right above.